franastley/encryptdecrypt/README.md

 This is a Go webservice that has 2 endpoints that can encrypt and ecrypt a value received in a JSON Value Key.

 ## Requirements
--An Ubuntu Server
+- An Ubuntu Server
--Docker and Docker Compose
+- Docker and Docker Compose
--A domain name for the Nginx Server
+- A domain name for the Nginx Server

 ## Installation
 We navigate to the user folder